programmer-blog/CodeIgniter-Angular-MySQL-CRUD/README.md

 # Programmer Blog

-Repository for Tutorial

-# Angular tutorial with CodeIgniter and MySQL
+## Angular tutorial with CodeIgniter and MySQL

 Following steps are performed in this tutorial